-5 Ways to Make Money Online in the Music Industry Right Now
+5 Ways to Make Money Online in the Music Industry in 2021

 With venues on hold, artists need to rely on the internet even more.
 Here’s a quick guide to help your musical skills to make money now.